This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 My List of Must-Have Tools for Bloggers

 So, after this somewhat lengthy introduction, you might be wondering what tools do bloggers need.
-Let’s dive into it:
+So, let’s dive into it:

 Content Management System

-If you want to run a blog, you will need a platform that allows you to work on your blog content, maintain it, categorize it, etcetera.
+If you want to run a blog, you will need a platform to work on your blog content, maintain it, categorize it, etcetera.